andrew-hossack/dash-tools/README.md

 cd MyDashApp
 ```

-You can make changes to your app in the src/app.py file!
-See [https://dash.plotly.com/layout](https://dash.plotly.com/layout) for more information.
+You can make changes to your app in the `src/app.py` file!
+See [Plotly Dash Layout Docs](https://dash.plotly.com/layout) for more information, or check out the dash-tools docs on [Configuring Your Dash App](/docs/Configuring-Your-App.md).

 When you are happy with your changes, run your dash app locally with the following command.
 You will be able to view your app at http://127.0.0.1:8050/ in your browser: